2005 - 2011 Workhorse LF72, R26, W72, and P42

 A variable geometry turbo that is not working correctly will cause your truck to either be slow taking off or lacking in top-end performance depending on what position the vanes are stuck in.

 The most common failure of the VGT turbocharger is a stuck unison ring, or stuck vanes.
-Before replacing your actuator, it is advisable to disassemble the exhaust side of the turbo which is a relatively simple process and ensure that everything moves freely and that the unison ring is not worn.
+Before replacing your truck actuator, it is advisable to disassemble the exhaust side of the turbo which is a relatively simple process and ensure that everything moves freely and that the unison ring is not worn.
 A wear spot where the actuator arm contacts the unison ring can cause a mechanical jamb.

 Our brand new aftermarket replacement solenoid comes complete with all o-rings, retaining bracket, and the retaining bracket bolt.